opf/openproject/docs/release-notes/10/10-4-0/README.md

 We released OpenProject 10.4.
 The new release of the open source project management software contains a new time tracking widget for the My page which facilitates visualizing and logging time spent on your tasks.
 Additionally, cost reports can now be exported to Excel.

-Cloud and Enterprise edition users can now choose between the default OpenProject theme, a light theme and a dark theme.
+Enterprise cloud and Enterprise on-premises users can now choose between the default OpenProject theme, a light theme and a dark theme.
 This provides a good starting point for further design customization.

 Read below to get a detailed overview of what is new in OpenProject 10.4.